sqldelight/sqldelight/README.md

 VALUES (?, ?);
 ```

-Files with labeled statements in them will have a queries file generated from them that matches the `.sq` file name - `Player.sq` generates `PlayerQueries.kt`.
+Files with labeled statements in them will have a queries file generated from them that matches the `.sq` file name - putting the above sql into `Player.sq` generates `PlayerQueries.kt`.
 To get a reference to `PlayerQueries` you need to wrap the driver we made above:

 ```kotlin
 // In reality the database and driver above should be created a single time